addyosmani/backbone-fundamentals/chapters/01-introduction.md

 The goal of this book is to create an authoritative and centralized repository of information that can help those developing real-world apps with Backbone.
 If you come across a section or topic which you think could be improved or expanded on, please feel free to submit an issue (or better yet, a pull-request) on the book's [GitHub site](https://github.com/addyosmani/backbone-fundamentals).
 It won't take long and you'll be helping other developers avoid the problems you ran into.

-Topics will include MVC theory and how to build applications using Backbone's models, views, collections, and routers.
-I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), solutions to common problems like nested views, how to solve routing problems with Backbone and jQuery Mobile, and a lot more.
+Topics will include MVC theory and how to build applications using Backbone's Models, Views, Collections, and Routers.
+I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), solutions to common problems like nested views, how to solve routing problems with Backbone and jQuery Mobile, and much more.